 \section{Conclusions}

 Interpolatory matrix decompositions (IDs) and the discrete empirical interpolation method (DEIM) provide effective tools for PMU data compression, network monitoring, and event detection.
 We have shown that IDs give effective low-rank approximations of PMU data, particularly for time-sensitive and bandwidth-limited applications such as wide-area monitoring.
 IDs can be maintained in real-time while interacting with $K\ll N$ pilot streams or $K\ll T$ pilot snapshots.
-Casting data compression in the mathematical framework of IDs provides a rigorous upper bound~\eqref{eq:oneSidedInterpErrorBound} on the training error.
-To identify pilot buses for online monitoring, we have employed DEIM, a greedy method designed to give favorable error bounds.
-DEIM can be applied during offline training to adaptively select pilots until the bound~\eqref{eq:oneSidedInterpErrorBound} falls below a user's tolerance, giving an estimate for the online reconstruction error.
-Any significant deterioration in this error estimate, as in~\eqref{eq:boundViolated}, signals a notable change to the network's operating status compared to training conditions, providing a mechanism to detect disturbances.
-We have illustrated that DEIM and its QDEIM variant can be used to localize the source of disturbances quite robustly.
+Casting data compression in the mathematical framework of IDs provides a rigorous upper bound on the training error.
+To identify pilot buses for online monitoring, we employ DEIM, a greedy method that yields favorable error bounds.
+DEIM can be applied during offline training to adaptively select pilots until the error bound falls below a user's tolerance, yielding an estimate of the online reconstruction error.
+Any significant deterioration in this error estimate signals a notable change in the network's operating status relative to training conditions, providing a mechanism to detect disturbances.
+We have shown that DEIM and its QDEIM variant can robustly localize the source of disturbances.

 This appendix describes the Mixed-Integer Linear Programming (MILP) formulation discussed in Section~\ref{ss:interpNumerics}.
 Given a data matrix $\BY\in\R^{N\times T}$, the goal is to select a subset of $K$ rows that are most orthogonal with each other.
 We next formally define the orthogonality metric.
 Following the procedure introduced in~\cite{XieCK14}, the matrix $\BY$ is first projected onto its $m \geq K$ leading principal components, where $m$ is chosen so that a certain amount of variance is preserved.
 Let $\wtBY\in\R^{N\times T}$ denote the projected matrix, and $\wtBY_{i,:}^{\trans}$ denote its $i$-th row.
 If $\vartheta_{i,j}$ is the angle between the vectors $\wtBY_{i,:}^{\trans}$ and $\wtBY_{j,:}^{\trans}\in\R^{1\times T}$, let us define the \emph{cosine similarity}:

 Note that $c_{i,j}$ is a scalar because $\wtBY_{i,:}\wtBY_{j,:}^{\trans}$ is an inner product.
 Reference~\cite{XieCK14} selects a subset $\mathcal{S}$ of $K$ rows so that the cosine similarity among the selected datastreams is as close to zero as possible (reflecting near-orthogonality of the vectors).
 We formulate this goal as the subset selection problem

 Solving~\eqref{eq:cosOpt} amounts to choosing $K$ rows of $\wtBY$ such that the largest pairwise (unsigned) cosine similarity among the selected rows is as small as possible, and hence the selected rows are as close to pairwise orthogonal as possible.

 Problem~\eqref{eq:cosOpt} is not straightforward to solve, but can be posed as a MILP.\ \ For each row, introduce a binary decision variable taking the value $z_i=1$ if the $i$-th row is selected, and $z_i=0$ otherwise.
 Problem~\eqref{eq:cosOpt} can be reformulated as: